 Set Current Location

 Want to sample different cuisines without the inconvenience of commuting?
-Head straight to the SoMa StrEat Food Park, which offers up to ten rotating food trucks.
+Head straight to District 6 (formerly SoMa StrEat Food Park), which offers up to ten rotating food trucks.
 Open daily for lunch and dinner, it is a treat for all those who like to savor variety.
 The food park also offers services such as wireless internet, free parking and roofed seating for its patrons.
-Apart from that, SoMa StrEat features a giant screen that shows movies and sporting action.
+Apart from that, District 6 features a giant screen that shows movies and sporting action.
 You can also hire the place for private events and celebrations.

 Tacolicious is not the average taquería that you'll find all around this Mission District location.
 The trendy Tacolicious always has nine different tacos on offer, including one special taco of the week; fillings can range from cochinita pibil to butternut squash and chard.
 In addition to the namesake tacos, there is also a menu full of other dishes from salads to enchiladas and tostadas.
 The full bar offers a huge selection of tequilas, Mexican beers and hand-crafted cocktails.

 This mobile pizzeria delivers delicious rustic Neapolitan styled pies to the streets of San Francisco.
 Del Popolo is more than just your average food truck, the ingredients are sourced fresh from a local producer, and the truck itself is an architects delight made out of an old shipping container with a wall of glass doors.
 Visit their website or follow them on twitter to find out the location of the truck throughout the week.